qmachine/qmachine/docs/nodejs.rst

 compute nodes if so desired.

-A QM server can be launched by a Node.js program as shown in the following example, which shows the default configuration values:
+A QM server can be launched by a Node.js program as shown in the following example, which includes default configuration values and commented database connection strings:

 .. code-block:: javascript